felixlopz/hubrise-test-task/content/apps/deliveroo/en/overview.md

 ## Prerequisites

-To establish a connection between Deliveroo and HubRise, your restaurant or store must be a Deliveroo partner.
+To establish a connection between Deliveroo and HubRise, your restaurant must be a Deliveroo partner.
+You should also have a HubRise account set up.

-Deliveroo can connect to an existing or new HubRise account through the Deliveroo Bridge developed by HubRise.